-For all new buildings, other than villas, which have more than 20 parking spaces, designated preferred parking must be provided for a combination of low-emitting, fuel-efficient and carpool vehicles for at least five percent (5%) of the total vehicle parking spaces required for the building by Dubai Municipality (DM) Building Regulations, Administrative Resolution No.125-2001.
-Preferred parking must be included in addition to any spaces designated for parking for people with special needs as required by DM Building Regulations.
+For all new buildings, other than villas, that have more than 20 parking spaces, designated preferred parking must be provided for a combination of low-emitting, fuel-efficient and carpool vehicles for required percentage of the total vehicle parking spaces required for the building by Dubai Municipality (DM) Building Regulations.
+In addition addition to the disabled parking.
+The required percentages are: